Is This Common Male Problem Keeping You Awake at Night?

 “Another reason to see a urologist when you have BPH symptoms is that prostate cancer can present like BPH.
 That’s why it’s important to come see me as soon as possible – nobody wants that outcome.”

 About the Appointment

-In addition to addressing a patient’s BPH concerns at the visit, Dr. Perry also takes the opportunity to perform a prostate cancer screening for men age 55 or older.
+In addition to addressing a patient’s BPH concerns at the visit, Dr. Jankowski also takes the opportunity to perform a prostate cancer screening for men age 55 or older.
 Prostate cancer is the most common cancer in men, but it is also treatable when discovered in its early stages.

 “I understand visiting a urologist is not everyone’s favorite thing, so I like to address prostate cancer at the appointment as well, killing two birds with one stone.
-I encourage anyone who is experiencing BPH symptoms or age 55 or older to schedule an appointment with me,” says Dr. Perry.
+I encourage anyone who is experiencing BPH symptoms or age 55 or older to schedule an appointment with me,” says Dr. Jankowski.

 To schedule an appointment with Dr. Jankowski, call 609-365-6241.